ska-telescope/lmc-base-classes/docs/source/guide/component_managers.rst

 Component *monitoring* is the main mechanism by which a Tango device maintains and updates its state:

-* A TANGO device should not make assumptions about component state after issuing a command.
-For example, after successfully telling its component to turn on, a TANGO device should not assume that the component is on, and transition immediately to ON state.
+* A Tango device should not make assumptions about component state after issuing a command.
+For example, after successfully telling its component to turn on, a Tango device should not assume that the component is on, and transition immediately to ON state.
 Rather, it should wait for its monitoring of the component to provide confirmation that the component is on; only then should it transition